Firstly, people don’t want to be seen as fools.

 I too could’ve been among those who didn’t start, but I’m not.
 I’m not great, but I’m trying.
 To me, trying is sometimes enough.

-Trying is something we all can be doing?
-Isn’t it?
+Trying is something we all can do, right?
 Trying means that you are playing your part.
 It shows that you’re honest to your work.
 And good things follow when you’re honest and hard-working.

-Few lies people keep telling themselves which don’t let them follow their dreams
+Here are some lies people tell themselves which don’t let them follow their dreams

 ‘Following dreams’ is just another overused phrase.
 I don’t even feel like using it.
 But then, I need to.